CORRECTED-Britain's Henry Cavill dons Superman's cape in 'Man of Steel'

-LOS ANGELES (Reuters) - British actor Henry Cavill will be making his grand Hollywood entrance as the latest big screen incarnation of the all-American superhero Superman, in director Zack Snyder’s dark and gritty “Man of Steel,” which opens in U.S. theaters on Friday.
+LOS ANGELES, June 10 (Reuters) - British actor Henry Cavill will be making his grand Hollywood entrance as the latest big screen incarnation of the all-American superhero Superman, in director Zack Snyder’s dark and gritty “Man of Steel,” which opens in U.S. theaters on Friday.

 Cavill, 30, so far best known for 16th century TV drama “The Tudors” and the 2011 fantasy film “Immortals,” told Reuters that he leaned on a sturdy method to portray the legendary DC Comics superhero who celebrates his 75th anniversary this month.